 Most people have enough clothes and can get away without buying more.
 But having kids means that you do have to buy clothes often.

 We’ve saved the most on kids’ clothes by borrowing clothes or accepting hand-me-downs from friends and family.
 Something else I have tried is buying clothes for the next year while they are majorly discounted.
 Usually in the middle of the season or towards the end of the season, the stores will be discounting clothes from that season.
 I found a very nice coat one year for my oldest daughter for just $8 when the regular price was nearly $50.
-You can also take advantage of yard sales, thrift stores, and consignment stores (including online ones like Swap.com (referral link) and thredUp).
+You can also take advantage of yard sales, thrift stores, and consignment stores (including online ones like Swap.com (link no longer available) and thredUp).

 ESTIMATED MONTHLY SAVINGS: $70 YEARLY: $840

 If you are living in a place that you can’t afford and there is somewhere that you could live as comfortably without the added expense, then you can definitely downsize.
 Most people live in homes or apartments that are much too big for their needs anyway.
 People all over the world live in tiny places and many are perfectly content.

 ESTIMATED MONTHLY SAVINGS: $300 YEARLY: $3,600

 We’ve never had a problem spending too much money on food, but we were still able to cut our monthly grocery bill down when we had to nearly two years ago.

 We used to spend nearly $400 a month on food when we first started living on a very slim income, but I realized that I had to take matters into my own hands and cut that down to at least $300 or less.
 I was able to do that by first cutting out anything that wasn’t really essential to our health.
 We also cut back on food waste, meal planned around cheap and simple meals, and much more.
 Find out all the things we did in this post.